 Editor’s Picks: Online Schools for Wellness

 The best online master’s degree in wellness for value is California University of Pennsylvania, a renowned public university specializing in liberal arts, science and technology, and professional studies, which offers an online Master of Science degree in exercise science and health promotion, with a focus on wellness and fitness.
-This university ranked among PayScale.com’s top 2012 ROI Rankings, with an annual return on investment (ROI) of 4.3%, and an annual ROI of 4.9% for students receiving financial aid.
+This university ranked at PayScale.com, with an annual return on investment (ROI) of 4.3%, and an annual ROI of 4.9% for students receiving financial aid.
 As CalU.edu proudly mentions, a crucial touchstone of the university’s mission is to “help every student develop a degree of character while preparing for a meaningful career.”
 The Princeton Review even named Cal U one of the best regional universities in the Northeast.